cpwr-devops/DevOps-Examples-Doc/docs/tool_configuration/readme.md

 [Definition of a webhook used in the examples](./webhook_setup.md)

-### CES Credentials Token
+### CES Credentials Tokens

 The Compuware plugins (and other operations) make use of credential tokens defined in CES.
 These tokens store mainfram TSO user id and password and allow authentication against the mainframe without using clear text credentials within script code.

 [Definition of CES credentials token](./CES_credentials_token.md)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI3MTk3MjEwMV19
+eyJoaXN0b3J5IjpbLTE4MTUyMDY2NF19
 -->